libp2p/observer-toolkit/README.md

 To get started locally, clone the repo, and run `yarn install`.

-### Running the Catalogue

-Run `npm run start:catalogue` to run a dev build of the `catalogue` package, containing a UI for browsing built-in React widgets and connecting these to a data file upload, a websocket to a live LibP2P node, or to provided sample data sets.
-When the UI is loaded, several options are available to load data:
+Run `npm run start:catalogue` to run a dev build of the `catalogue` package, containing a UI for browsing built-in React widgets and connecting these to a data source.
+When the UI is loaded, three types of data source are available:

 ### Sample data